In this article, we will provide you with essential tips and information on how to look after a Hedgehog as a pet.

-Please note that not all veterinarians are experienced in hedgehog care, making it vital that you find a veterinarian that does have the necessary experience to treat your pet right away should anything happen to them.
+Please note that not all veterinarians are experienced in hedgehog care, making it vital that you find a veterinarian who does have the necessary experience to treat your pet right away should anything happen to them.

 The College of Veterinary Medicine recommends taking your hedgehog to see a veterinarian when you first get them, then taking your hedgehog in for routine checkups each year.
 Female hedgehogs should be spayed to reduce their risk of uterine tumors.

-How to Care for Your Hedgehog:
+How to Look After a Hedgehog:

 With proper care, hedgehogs can be affectionate and spunky companions to humans.
-It’s normal for there to be a warming up period where your hedgehog gets to know you and their new environment.
+It’s normal for there to be a warming-up period where your hedgehog gets to know you and their new environment.

 Hedgehogs strongly prefer staying in the same environment, so when you first bring them home, they may seem a bit more grumpy.
 This is completely normal and a result of them adjusting to their new environment.